gavrun/asp-mvc-antique-bookstore/docs/legal/privacy_policy.md

 # Privacy Policy

-**Document ID**: DOC-SEC-001
-**Document Type**: Security & Compliance
-**Project**: Antique Bookstore
-**Status**: Draft
-**Last Updated**: 2025-04-09
-**Author**: Developer (study project)

-**Comment:** This document is a mockup inspired by ITIL Service Design guidelines.

 ## 1. Introduction

 This document outlines the privacy policy for the Antique Bookstore web application, developed as part of an educational project.
 Although the application is not intended for production or public deployment, this document simulates a formal approach to data privacy and compliance.

 ## 2. Scope